 A cloud communications platform that scales globally solves that problem.
-Scientific and development teams and other authorized stakeholders have access to each other and secure data in real time, which is vital to avoid the duplication of effort and its attendant loss in resources.
+Scientific and development teams and other authorized stakeholders have access to each other and secure data in real-time, which is vital to avoid the duplication of effort and its attendant loss of resources.
 Maynard adds: “In large organizations, breaking down barriers between different areas can add value and improve the way in which current communications processes are handled, as well as creating new opportunities to create communication between areas which were previously disconnected.”

 Casting a Wider Talent Net